-- > All residents of Denver, Arapahoe, Adams, Jefferson, and Park counties are eligible to enroll in Elevate Health Plans. - You are not eligible to enroll in Elevate Health Plans if you are enrolled in Child Health Plan Plus (CHP+). - Elevate Health Plans members with APTC are ineligible to be dually enrolled in Medicaid or Medicare. - You may enroll in Elevate Health Plans without regard to physical or mental condition, race, creed, age, color, national origin or ancestry, handicap, marital status, sex, sexual preference or political/religious affiliation.
+- All residents of Denver, Arapahoe, Adams, Jefferson, Park, Larimer, Weld, and Morgan counties are eligible to enroll in Elevate Health Plans. - You are not eligible to enroll in Elevate Health Plans if you are enrolled in Child Health Plan Plus (CHP+). - Elevate Health Plans members with APTC are ineligible to also be enrolled in Medicaid or Medicare. - You may enroll in Elevate Health Plans without regard to physical or mental condition, race, creed, age, color, national origin or ancestry, handicap, marital status, sex, sexual preference or political/religious affiliation.